 Scientific Python 3: The Power Of scipy

-The scipy package provides a variety of functionalities, which can be applied to a broad range of scientific research.
+15 May 2019The scipy package provides a variety of functionalities, which can be applied to a broad range of scientific research.
 It is quite common for us to ignore that fact that a function already exists in scipy and waste time on finding other packages or reinventing the wheels.
 In this post, I would show a series of applications for most scipy submodules, just to let readers get a grasp of how versatile this package is.
 Before the decision of writing one’s own code, it is always better to refer to scipy documentation and see if there is anything helpful.

-Numerical integration (scipy.integrate)
+Numerical integration (scipy.integrate

 Assume that we want to compute the following integration:

-\[I = \int^{1/2}_{y = 0}\int^{1-2y}_{x=0} xy~dx~dy\]
+\[I = \int^{1/2}_{y = 0}\int^{1-2y}_{x=0} xy~dx~dy\]It can be seen that

-\[\begin{align*} I &= \int^{1-2y}_{x=0}x~dx\int^{1/2}_{y = 0}y~dy\\ &= \frac{1}{2} \int^{1/2}_{y = 0}(2y-1)^2y~dy\\ &= \frac{1}{2}\left.\left( y^4 - \frac{4}{3}y^3 + \frac{1}{2}y^2 \right)\right\rvert^{1/2}_{0}\\ &= \frac{1}{96}. \end{align*}\]
+\[\begin{align*} I &= \int^{1-2y}_{x=0}x~dx\int^{1/2}_{y = 0}y~dy\\ &= \frac{1}{2} \int^{1/2}_{y = 0}(2y-1)^2y~dy\\ &= \frac{1}{2}\left.\left( y^4 - \frac{4}{3}y^3 + \frac{1}{2}y^2 \right)\right\rvert^{1/2}_{0}\\ &= \frac{1}{96}. \end{align*}\]To compute this with scipy, we can write the following code:

 from scipy.integrate import dblquad